The act of writing is always intriguing. To see someone writing, cracks my curiosity wide open.

 It’s difficult to calibrate.
 I love to write and when you write you rarely do it for yourself.
 You want to be read.
-Some of us want to find kindered spirits, nothing makes me happier than someone writing: I feel the same way.
-Like loneliness evaporates for a second.
+Some of us want to find kindred spirits.
+Nothing makes me happier than someone writing: I feel like loneliness evaporates for a second.

 The most important thing is that I’ve been aware of the algorithm lurking in our lives for a long time.
 The worst proof of this is managing my employers Facebook account when I don’t have one personally and seeing people I know pop up as suggestions.
 People who would never in a million years look at my employer’s page.